glwhart/Spacey.jl/README.md

 One of the unique features of the package is its robustness to finite-precision issues, a constant bane of other spacegroup codes.

 A few simple examples are provided below.
 This package finds spacegroup symmetries very efficiently* by relying on the assumption that the basis is as compact as possible.
-To assure the most compact basis, thes code first reduces the input basis vectors to a "Minkowski-reduced" basis.
+To assure the most compact basis, this code first reduces the input basis vectors to a "Minkowski-reduced" basis.
 (See [MinkowskiReduce.jl](https://github.com/glwhart/MinkowskiReduction.jl))

 (* Normally efficiency is not important, since finding the symmmetryies is a relatively quick computation, but when the symmetries of tens of thousands of cases are needed in just a second or two, as in [autoGR](https://github.com/msg-byu/autoGR), efficiency becomes essential.)